Get the ArenaCoach Desktop App

 Retribution Paladin PvP Guide - Midnight Season 1

-Retribution Paladin PvP talents, gear, and Solo Shuffle guide for Midnight Season 1.
-A tier at 55.5% win rate.
-Talents, stat priority, matchups, and compositions.
+Retribution Paladin PvP talents and gear for Midnight Season 1.
+B tier, 50.5% win rate in Solo Shuffle.
+Talents, gear, stat priority, matchups, and compositions.

 Patch 12.0.5 Season 1